getify/You-Dont-Know-JS/types & grammar/ch3.md

 Interesting and cool, huh?

-`Function.prototype` being an empty function, `RegExp.prototype` being an empty regex, and `Array.prototype` being an empty array, make them all good "default" values to assign to variables if those variables wouldn't already have had a value of the proper type.
+`Function.prototype` being an empty function, `RegExp.prototype` being an empty regex, and `Array.prototype` being an empty array, make them all nice "default" values to assign to variables if those variables wouldn't already have had a value of the proper type.

 For example: